exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 ## Data Analysis

-The R scripts along with the raw data used to create all plots and carry out all statistical analysis can be found in the SLAS2 notebooks.
+The R scripts along with the raw data used to create all plots and carry out all statistical analysis can be found in the "R-Analysis" folder.

 ### Requirements and useage: